AdilAbubacker/AdilAbubacker/README.md

 🚀 Full Stack Engineer | 🧠 Problem Solver | 🔧 Systems Thinker

 Welcome to my corner of the internet where scalable architecture meets clean code!
 I'm a Full-Stack Developer who gets genuinely excited about microservices, real-time systems, and making computers do impossible things at scale.
-With a strong foundation in data structures and algorithms, and hands-on experience leading full-scale projects, I write code that makes both users and developers smile.
+With a strong foundation in data structures and algorithms, and hands-on experience leading full-scale projects, I work at the intersection of scale, performance, and clean architecture.

 ---